Splitting XML files

-The filter framework can be used to split an XML document into multiple documents that can then be processed further in subsequent filters within the collection’s filter chain.
+The filter framework in Funnelback 15.8 and newer can be used to split an XML document into multiple documents that can then be processed further in subsequent filters within the collection’s filter chain.

 A string document filter can be implemented that parses the input document text into an XML object, and then splits it into separate documents with unique URLs.